2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

     1. WYSIWYG Images which auto-resize on the server based on size (eg 1/2 of the screen)
     1. ⏳ Create `CmsService.Show()` to auto apply certain aspects
     1. ⏳ Create best practices CSS styling for `wysiwyg` content
-1. ⏳ Internal - Rework Getting-Started Server to be latest and greatest @2ro
 1. ✅ Query Improvements
     1. ✅ Allow edit/new to be done in a query-selector
     1. ✅ Get query to know if entity can be edited (based on AppId)
-1. Improve WYSIWYG
-    1. Ability to do more configuration on WYSIWYG
-        1. ability to override toolbar buttons
-        1. ability to set various easy-to-set configuration
-        1. Possibly ability to preset various configurations globally or at site-level and use in other places
 1. ✅ Auto-Installer - Features to configure at system level which apps are allowed / must be installed
 1. Data Sources
     1. ✅ Improve data sources for Pages - ca. 0.5d